Skip to content

 Bologna Travel Guide

-1. Best time to visit Bologna?
+When is the best time to visit Bologna?

 Bologna’s temperatures are more mild than Northern Europe; however, the city still experiences pretty hot summers and cold winters.